uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 it can be launched from anywhere.
 Otherwise, you'd have to be in the directory with the program.

 ```
-paup
+paup4.0
 ```
 You should be greated by the following screen:

 ```
 P A U P *
-Version 4.0a (build 163) for Unix/Linux (built on Jul 23 2018 at 19:49:27)
+Version 4.0a (build 168) for Unix/Linux (built on Aug  2 2020 at 07:23:11)
-Tue Sep 11 21:03:57 2018
+Mon Sep 14 17:43:24 2020

         -----------------------------NOTICE-----------------------------
-          This is an alpha-test version that is still changing rapidly.
+          This is a test version that is still changing rapidly.
-          It will expire on 1 Nov 2018.

           Please report bugs to dave@phylosolutions.com
         ----------------------------------------------------------------

+Running on Intel(R) Xeon(R) CPU E5-2699 v4 @ 2.20GHz
+    44 CPU cores on 2 sockets (hyperthreaded to 88 logical cores)
-Running on Intel(R) 64 architecture
+    Executable built for Intel(R) 64 architecture
+    Compiled using GNU C compiler (gcc) 4.8.4
     SSE vectorization enabled
     SSSE3 instructions supported
-Multithreading enabled for likelihood using Pthreads
+    Multithreading enabled using Pthreads
-Compiled using GNU C compiler (gcc) 4.8.4

 paup>
 ```
 Type "?" to get a list of possible commands.
 Type a command followed by a question mark (e.g. "lset ?") to get help about a specific function.
+To exit, type `quit`.

 Let's begin by creating a log file of our session.
+Replace username with the name of the folder you created to store your results.
 ```
 log file=./username/paup_lab.log
 ```